MikeMcChillin/ChillSlide/README.md

 # Options:
 Set the number of rows by a data-selector on your slider.
 If you don't set a data-selector, it will default to 1 row.

+    $(".chill-slide").chillSlide
+        "numOfRows": 3 // The number of rows to create.
+Can alternatively be specified on the ChillSlide container as a `data-cs-rows` data attribute.
+        "scrollThrottle": 3 // The number of px to throttle the scroll tolerance.
+Lower is usually better.
+Default: 3

 # Markup
 Accepts an unordered list wrapped in a container.